E-Commerce RecSys

 Fetches updated recommendations from the vector database (e.g., Redis) based on these interactions.

-Under the hood, the Superlinked server connects to a vector database (Redis in this example).
+Under the hood, the Superlinked server connects to a vector database (Redis or Qdrant for example).
 Each product is stored with multi-modal embeddings that include images, descriptions, categories, and numeric properties.

 As the user continues to click and browse, the system instantly: